PS140O: Projecting Power

 Aim to critically analyze a section of the film and, typically, assess it in the context of our readings.
 Bringing in outside readings or other relevant references is acceptable

-The video essay can be shorter or longer than five minutes but check with an instructor if a significantly different length
+The video essay can be shorter or longer but check with an instructor if a significantly different length

 Submissions should include both the video and the essay script that includes citations